nas5w/interview-guide/blog/src/pages/posts/can-you-pass-a-leetcode-interview-without-the-right-solution.md

 layout: "../../layouts/BlogPostLayout.astro"
 ---

 One of the biggest misconceptions when preparing for software engineering interviews is that you have to get the "right" answer in order to pass the interview.
+This is not true, mostly because there are many more facets to technical interviewing than solving the problem.

 # Unpacking our assumptions